bradparker/bradparker.com/content/posts/2019-10-05-servant-types.md

 GHCi knows that `UsersAPI` is a type synonym and helpfully shows us its definition.

-We still don't have a `HasServer` instance so we'll ask GHCi what it knows about the type that `UsersAPI` is a synonym _for_.
+We still don't have a `HasServer` instance, so we'll ask GHCi what it knows about the type that `UsersAPI` is a synonym _for_.
 Sadly, we can't pass the whole type to `:info`, we can only ask about things like type families or type constructors when unapplied.
 So we'll need to start with the outermost type constructor, `(:>)`, and go from there.

 The instance we're interested in will only show up if we import a couple of modules first.